-When you're in a relationship, it can be hard to remember that Netflixing and chilling isn't really a date per se.
-It's so important to keep the spark with your partner alive, which is why fun double date ideas can help you do that.
+When you're in a relationship, it can be hard to remember that Netflix and chilling isn't really a date per se.
+It's so important to keep the spark with your partner alive, and fun double date ideas can help you do that.
 First of all, you're much more likely to follow through with plans if there's another couple involved.
 And even more importantly: Research has actually proven that double dating has real benefits for your relationship.

 According to a study, participating in actual bonding activities—aka a double date—with another pair can actually increase and reignite passionate love within your relationship.
 Apparently, these types of experiences spark something in you that helps your love grow.
 And when it comes to seeing your friends and your S.O. at the same time, it's a definite win-win.
 We've taken all the work out of it for you and brainstormed an extensive list of double date ideas everyone will enjoy.